Skip to main content Skip to navigation

 Outreach and engagement beyond the University of Warwick

-I have been invited to give many talks on my journey to becoming an Astrophysicist to both school children and their parents in the UK, and virtually in Australia and New Zealand, I develop and execute programmes at two space camps and supported schoolchildren with their university choices and science projects.
+I have been invited to give many talks on my journey to becoming an Astrophysicist to both school children and their parents in the UK, and virtually in Australia and New Zealand.
+I developed and executed programmes at two space camps, supported schoolchildren with their university choices and science projects and was invited to give talks at amateur astronomical societies.

 I was also interviewed for an article for International Womens Day to showcase the contribution of excellent females within my community, and was interviewed to give my opinion on the public's trust in science.
 During Covid, I gave an online public engagement talk on the formation of planets which was attended live by over 500 people worldwide and shown/watched repeatedly afterwards.

-In July 2019 I was appointed onto the Aga Khan Education Board (UK), whose remit is to provide educational initiatives that inspire and prepare members of the Ismaili community in the UK and Europe to overcome today’s challenges and lead to an improvement in quality of life.
+From 2019-2023 I was appointed onto the Aga Khan Education Board (UK), whose remit is to provide educational initiatives that inspire and prepare members of the Ismaili community in the UK and Europe to overcome today’s challenges and lead to an improvement in quality of life.
 This has also involved liasing with similar Boards across the world.
-I am responsible for the “Future Skills and Careers” portfolio.
-Through this, I make the community aware of the skills needed in the workforce in the future (2030 and beyond) and as part of this I have developed a number of STEM programmes both nationally and globally within the Ismaili community – especially targeting people that come from difficult backgrounds.
-National programmes include:
+I was responsible for the “Future Skills and Careers” portfolio where I made the community aware of the skills needed in the workforce in the future (2030 and beyond).
+As part of this I developed several national and international STEM programmes within the Ismaili community – especially targeting people that come from difficult backgrounds.

 • Founder of the Global STEM Festival (https://the.ismaili/stemfestival) which ran for two years – a Covid initiative where children between the ages of 3-17 were taken through a summer of STEM activities which also involved finding solutions to the UN’s Sustainable Development Goals, with a view to inspire children to pursue STEM.
 The material was translated into several languages to make it accessible worldwide.
 Each year nearly 2000 children took part from over 20 countries, including children from remote parts of Pakistan and Tajikistan who had not been exposed to STEM before.
 We also produced two 2-hour online shows about this, which at the time, was watched by over 7000 people.
 You can find part 1 and part 2 here.